bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

 If your properties have default values, you must provide the default value on both the Python side and on the JavaScript side (and the value should be the same on both sides).
-For efficiency reasons, Bokeh only transmits property values that are expicitly changed by users from their default values.
+For efficiency reasons, Bokeh only transmits property values that a user has explicitly changed from their default values.

 As a concrete example, a boolean property ``flag`` with a default value of True should look like this on the Python side: